 Ready to game in surround sound?
 Follow the step-by-step instructions below and you'll be up and playing in no time.

-- Connect the digital audio output of the PlayStation 2 to the optical digital audio input of your A/V receiver with an optical digital audio cable.
-You do not need to connect the two-channel analog outputs from the PlayStation 2.
+- Connect either AV Pack's digital optical output to the receiver's optical digital input with an optical digital audio cable.

 - Connect the AV Pack's video output to the receiver's video input with a composite, S-Video, or component video cable.
 Note: you don't need to connect the two-channel analogue outputs from your Xbox.

 - Make sure the receiver's video monitor output is connected to the TV's video input.

 After you connect your Xbox, you'll need to switch to the setting for Dolby Digital.

 - Turn on the Xbox with no disc in the drive.

 - In the Xbox dashboard, select Settings.

 - The Audio mode screen will show Dolby Digital status.
 Select Dolby Digital.

 - When asked "Does your stereo system support Dolby Digital audio?" select Yes.

 - "Dolby Digital enabled" will appear on the audio screen.
 Now you're all set!